 Feria de las Flores is Medellín’s biggest annual festival and normally starts in August.
 La Feria de las Flores 2020 (Festival of Flowers) has been rescheduled to November 1 to 8 in 2020 due to coronavirus and is not cancelled.

 The 8-day festival is a huge annual celebration of paisa culture.
 This year is the 63rd annual Feria de las Flores in Medellín.
 Also, this festival is the most important social event for the city of Medellín.
 And the Flower Festival is one of the best ways to get an authentic taste of the local culture.

 I have attended Feria de las Flores the last eight years in a row and a couple years before that.
-Below, I will share the three major highlight events of this year’s festival, as well as some expat tips so you can enjoy each of these big events.
+Below, I will share the highlight events of this year’s festival, as well as some expat tips so you can enjoy each of these events.